niplav/site/considerations_on_cryonics.md

 *– [Aubrey de Grey](https://en.wikipedia.org/wiki/Aubrey_de_grey), [“Aubrey de Grey on Progress and Timescales in Rejuvenation Research”](https://www.fightaging.org/archives/2018/02/aubrey-de-grey-on-progress-and-timescales-in-rejuvenation-research/), 2018*

 The 90% confidence interval for this variable lies in `$[2040;2150]$`:
 Aubrey de Grey gives a mean of 2038, I believe that number to be quite optimistic, but not completely so.
-He doesn't give a lower bound, but judging from the reasonable assumption that longevity escape velocity is likely not 2 years away, this seems like a [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution)-ish, which is also what I used in the spreadsheet, with a 90% confidence interval in `$[2040;2150]$`.
+He doesn't give a lower bound, but judging from the reasonable assumption that longevity escape velocity is likely not 2 years away, this seems [log-normal distribution](https://en.wikipedia.org/wiki/Log-normal_distribution)-ish, which is also what I used in the spreadsheet, with a 90% confidence interval in `$[2040;2150]$`.